hanbalahmed/custom-framework/README.md

 # custom framework

-### use this framwork to create awesome websites!
+### use this framework to create awesome websites!

-to use this framwork you need to clone this repository using
+to use this framework you need to clone this repository using

 `git clone https://github.com/hanbalahmed/custom-framework.git`